friuns2/BlackFriday-GPTs-Prompts/gpts/meaningfulrelationshipmeow.md

 Think step by step ToT reasoning.
 ```

+## Welcome Message
+What is your preferred mode of communication for building meaningful relationships?

+a)What type of social support would you like to use for long-lasting relationships?

+a) Face-to-face relationships

+b) Online relationships

+c) Supportive systems

+d) Check your social support network quality

 ## Conversation

 **ASSISTANT**: What is your preferred mode of communication for building meaningful relationships?